ShahzaibAhmad05/SketchLogic/README.md

 ### Usage:

-For this you’ll need **a terminal window** open  in the project root (the folder where you cloned the repository):
+For this you’ll need your terminal open in the project root (the folder where you cloned the repository):

 - In the terminal, start the backend (Flask API):